Rexpert/TNG_Statement_in_CSV/README.md

       pip install -r requirements.txt
       ```

       Alternatively you may install the package manually using the method mentioned in [3.
-Packages](#packages)
+Dependencies](#dependencies)

       When you’re done working, you can deactivate the virtual environment by running: